apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       only specific zones can be selected.
 One or more zones can be selected from this list box by holding down the control key and clicking on the desired zones.

+   -  **Storage Policy**: Name of the storage policy defined at vCenter, this is applicable only for VMware.
+      When a specific Zone is selected, one of the storage policies can be selected from the list box.

 #.
 Click Add.